colinmarc/colinmarc.github.com/blind.md

 ***

-After class (the entirety of which was consumed by this fantasy), and after returning, shivering, to his dorm, Will stopped by Tim’s room, down the hall from his own, to retrieve Julia’s number.
+After class (the entirety of which was consumed by this fantasy), and after returning, shivering, to his dorm, Will stopped by Tim’s room, down the hall from his own, to ask for Julia’s number.

 Tim was a friend, if not a close one—their significance to each other had increased by virtue of the fact that they were now at the same college.
 He had been one of the lazy, media-focused kids that Will had liked to associate with in high school.
 In groups, they’d swarmed game stores and internet cafes, movie theaters, and the like.
 Tim was different from his family, soft and easygoing while his older brother and sister were star athletes (Tim’s older sister had been on the swimming team with Julia), and his parents were bankers or something.
 And he smoked, which he kept a secret from them.
-He was eager and conspiratorial, happy to help.
+He was eager and conspiratorial, happy to help, as was his obligation.

 Then Will lay in his dorm bed, did a bit of homework, and played a game on his phone.
 His roommate, Finn, was conspicuously absent.
 At 7 or 8 he got a text from a friend inviting him to dinner, so he suited up (this time with a hoodie under his jacket) and headed out.